SAP-samples/automation-pilot-examples/cf-apps-insights/README.md

 You'll need to provide values for the following input keys:

-* *deploymentId* - ID of the deployment which will execute the query
+* *deploymentId* - ID of the deployment for gpt4-32k which will execute the query
 * *serviceKey* - Service key for the SAP AI Core service
 * *region* - Technical name of your SAP BTP region, e.g. cf-eu10, cf-us20
 * *subAccount* - Name of your Cloud Foundry organization